 Diffractio uses Fast-Fourier-transform based numerical integration method for the Rayleigh-Sommerfeld diffraction formula [3].

-In our experiment we modeled Gaussian beam with waist of 3418 μm and Amplitude 1, The lenses were modeled as follows; lens #1 microscope with diameter of 12 mm, lens #2 with diameter 25.4 mm and focal length 200 mm.
-To get focal length of lens #1 we used EP=2*NA*EFL formula where EP = Entrance Pupil Diameter, NA : Numerical Aperture= 0.45, EFL = Effective Focal Length.
+We measured the profile of the beam on our optical path, which is needed in the simulations.
+The initial Gaussian beam has a measured FWHM of around 4023 μm as shown in Figure 2.
+Lens #1 is a 20x microscope objective with a back aperture diameter of 12 mm, lens #2 has a diameter 25.4 mm and a focal length 200 mm.
+We used an effective focal length of lens #1 from the formula EP=2*NA*EFL where EP is entrance pupil diameter, NA is the numerical aperture= 0.45, EFL is effective focal length.

-Due to the diffraction occurred in U2 step we shifted f1 by -0.035 mm , and for simplicity we didn’t propagate the beam over distance D1+ D2.
+As the beam is Gaussian, the focus is achieved at a shifted distance other than the given focal lengths if the lenses.
+For instance, to find the focused wave after U1, the wave propagates by f1-0.035 mm.
+We also adjusted the propagation distance f2 after lens #2.
+For further simplicity, as the Rayleigh length is large compared to typical lengths on our path, we didn’t propagate the beam over the distance D1+ D2.

 Figure 2: Intensity profile of the initial laser beam